 In the consumer product world (or anytime it’s not a mandatory rollout), if you don’t address a hair-on-fire pain point with a delightful solution, then nobody will buy your product.
 I’m part of a project team at Anthroware that is working for a large company in the healthcare industry.
 They have an organizational priority of creating more connections among their members.

-After doing some user research we found that the members thought more connections were cool, but really they wanted an easy way to do two other things.
+After doing some user interviews to assist with this product research and development, we found that the members thought more connections were cool, but really they wanted an easy way to do two other things.
 Finding out the most important “job to be done” for the end-user and prioritizing that, drives them into the product, and then we can subtly and effectively carry out the organizational goal of creating more connections.

 Driving Success with End-User Emphasis